Jonasdoubleyou/uni-def/README.md

 Through that, developer tools (IDEs, Debuggers etc.) can directly work on the AST without the need to parse text, they can also turn code typed by the programmer directly into an AST.
 If preferred the IDE could represent a Function inside the AST either as `fun` (kotlin ish), `function` (C ish) or whatever the programmer prefers.
-Code is not bound to how it looks, it is what it means.
+Code is not bound to how it looks, it is what it means, you can visualize it as flow-diagrams, code or anything that comes to your mind.

 Questions like "{ only after a newline?" or "80 chars per row?" amongst others are no longer existent, they are just IDE settings.